Office Building CAM Audit: $/SF Benchmarks, Top Overcharge Types, and What to Expect

 Source: BOMA International, 2023 Office Experience Exchange Report (BOMA OER).

 These ranges should function as a benchmark, not a ceiling.
-If your reconciliation comes in above the top of the range for your building class and market, that warrants a line-item review — not necessarily an overcharge, but a flag worth investigating.
+If your reconciliation comes in above the top of the range for your building class and market, that warrants a line-item review, not necessarily an overcharge, but a flag worth investigating.

-IREM's Journal of Property Management reports that 30% of CAM statements contain errors.
+Here's what the data shows: IREM's Journal of Property Management reports that 30% of CAM statements contain errors.
 For office buildings specifically, the most common errors involve management fees and base year calculations.

 The Four Overcharge Patterns in Office Leases